june3474/skelpy/README.rst

     └── setup.py                              ├── setup.cfg
                                               └── setup.py

-You can choose which tructure to use with the ``--format/-f`` option.
+You can choose which structure to use with the ``--format/-f`` option.
 Also, if you do not provide the project name, *skelpy* will consider the current directory name(the last component of the current working directory) to be the project name.